dariaPisai/medical_scan_app/README.md

     * Final Validation Accuracy: ~90.11%

 The model trained from scratch showed superior final accuracy on this specific dataset, though the pre-trained model had better initial performance.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a Pull Request.

-Please ensure to update tests as appropriate and document any new features.